 - Seeking pre-lodgement advice with the SARA before lodging a development application is strongly recommended.
-This will identify any potential issues or additional information requirements.
-This is particularly important for those applications that are likely to require rehabilitation or environmental offsets to meet the Pos. - For more detailed information about the role of SARA and seeking pre-lodgement advice, visit https://planning.statedevelopment.qld.gov.au/planning-framework/state-assessment-and-referral-agency - If it is likely that the proposal is a controlled action under the Environment Protection and Biodiversity Conservation Act 1999, early advice should be sought from the relevant Commonwealth agency. - Further information on the environmental offsets framework (including offset delivery policies, guides and calculators, and advanced offsets and environmental offset providers) is available online at www.qld.gov.au search 'Environmental Offsets', or by contacting the Department of Environment and Science on 13 QGOV (13 74 68) or email offset@des.qld.gov.au - For assistance with vegetation management queries, including assistance with obtaining accessing information resources such Queensland Globe, please contact the Veg Hub on phone 135 VEG (135 834) or email vegetation@resources.qld.gov.au.
+This will identify any potential issues or additional information requirements. - For more detailed information about the role of SARA and seeking pre-lodgement advice, visit https://planning.statedevelopment.qld.gov.au/plann ing-framework/state-assessment-and-referralagency - For assistance with vegetation management queries, including assistance with obtaining accessing information, please contact the Veg Hub on phone 135 VEG (135 834) or email vegetation@resources.qld.gov.au